Advertisement

 Sustainability Summary

-This fund lands in the 10% of strategies with the highest ESG risk in the US Equity Large Cap Blend category, earning it the lowest Morningstar Sustainability Rating of 1 globe.
-Investors concerned about ESG risk may be better off with funds earning 4 or 5 globes as they tend to hold securities less exposed to ESG risk.
-ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, such as climate change and inequalities, that are not sufficiently managed.
-ESG risk differs from impact, which is about seeking positive environmental and social outcomes.
+This fund has rather high exposure to ESG risk relative to its peers in the US Equity Large Cap Blend category, earning it the lowest Morningstar Sustainability Rating of 1 globe.
+Funds with 4 or 5 globes tend to hold securities that are less exposed to ESG risk.
+ESG risk measures the degree to which material environmental, social, and governance issues, such as climate change, biodiversity, human capital, as well as bribery and corruption, could affect valuations.
+ESG risk differs from impact, which is about driving positive environmental and social outcomes for society’s benefit.

-Engine No. 1 Transform Climate ETF has an asset-weighted Carbon Risk Score of 14.62.
-This is situated at the lower end of the medium carbon risk band, suggesting that its current equity and/or bond holdings are moderately positioned to transition to a low-carbon economy.
+TCW Transform Systems ETF has a 12-month asset-weighted Carbon Risk Score of 15.8.
+This is situated at the lower end of the medium carbon risk band, suggesting that its portfolio holdings are not among the worst-positioned to transition to a low-carbon economy, but they are not among the best-positioned either.
 Investors concerned about the transition risks may prefer to consider funds with negligible or low carbon risk.
 Such funds invest in companies that tend to operate in sectors less exposed to the transition (such as healthcare and IT) and/or companies in more carbon-intensive sectors (such as industrials and utilities) but that consider climate change in their business strategy and products, and therefore are positively aligned with the transition.
-The fund exhibits moderate exposure (3.29%) to companies with high or severe controversies.
-From bribery and corruption to workplace discrimination and environmental incidents, controversies are incidents that may negatively affect stakeholders, the environment, or the company’s operations.

 ESG Commitment Level Asset Manager